Code-Institute-Submissions/poetry_cloud/README.md

 * User friendly flash messages display on the screen to guide and inform the user at key events.

 ### **Features to implement in future**
-When considering the trade off between importance and viability, the following features could not be implemented at this stage but would make great additions in future:
+When considering the trade off between importance and viability, the following features could not be implemented at this stage but would make valuable additions in future and improve the user experience.

 * Image submissions - I would like to have allowed users the option of uploading and displaying images of their original writing to enhance the user experience but this wasn't a recommended option with MongoDB at the present time due to a number of issues.
 * I would like to give registered users the option to submit poems to the community or to keep their poems private.
 I would build this into the profile sections so that users can toggle this on and off as they wish.
-  Unfortunately I could not add this feature in this release due to time constraints.
+* I think it would be great to add social share buttons to each poem listed to allow the user to quickly post their poems on their social pages.

 ## **Languages Used**
 * HTML, CSS, Javascript and Python are used in this project.